Crispy Cornell Chicken

 2) Stab the chicken skin several times with a fork or knife so the marinade can get in and so fat can get out when cooking.
 This will help make the skin crispy.
 Marinate the chicken for 3 to 24 hours in zipper bags in the fridge.
 You can do this in a bowl or pan, but you need more marinade than if you use zipper bags.
 Every hour or so, turn the meat a bit so all surfaces get well coated.

 3) Set up the grill for 2-zone cooking.
 Try to get the indirect side in the 225°F range.
+If you're in a hurry, you can take it up to 325°F, but I prefer low and slow.
 Place the chicken over the indirect zone and close the lid.
 Every 5 to 10 minutes baste with the marinade, turn the chickens on both sides, and move the ones closer to the heat away and the ones away closer.

-4) Cook about 30 to 45 minutes until the internal temperature of each part is 150°F and stop basting.
-Then move them over the hot direct heat side of the grill, skin side down, remove the lid, and crisp the skin without burning it for 10 to 15 minutes.
+4) Cook about 60 to 90 minutes until the internal temperature of each part is 150°F and stop basting.
+Exact time will depend on how thick the meat is, and how often you basted.
+Then move them over the hot direct heat side of the grill, skin side down, lift the lid, and crisp the skin without burning it for 10 to 15 minutes.
 Flip and heat for about 5 minutes more.
 This step is important to finish the cooking of the meat, crisp the skins, and make sure everything is sterile since raw egg can contain salmonella.
 When the skin is crisp and the temp is 165°F, take the meat off.
 Even if it is a bit red in there when you cut in, it is safe at 165°F. You cannot judge a chicken's safety by the color of the juices!
 I strongly recommend you use one of the fine new digital thermocouple thermometers available nowadays to make sure your poultry and other foods are cooked properly for taste and safety.

 | Weights, Measures, Conversions | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History |